Ask an Expert: Evolving Healthcare Solutions for the Road Ahead

 The future will be very interesting.
 All signs point to a major push to near-shore manufacturing of critical medical supplies.

-While there is vaccine manufacturing here in Canada, these companies are headquartered outside of the country.
+While there is vaccine manufacturing here in Canada, these companies are often headquartered outside of the country.
 By creating proprietary arrangements with manufacturers, our government can ensure that Canadians are among the first benefactors in a time of crisis.

 All of these changes will require highly customized healthcare solutions that reflect each customer’s unique needs.